DanielTakeshi/IL_ROS_HSR/scripts/README.md

 - **The main thing we use for evaluating grasping performance**: `inspect_results_cache.py`.
     - For success net: `success_inspect_results.py`.
 - Can also run `stitch_results.py` for stitching together different dictionaries together in an ad-hoc way, e.g., net 1 and net 3 comparisons.
 This will probably be needed for a paper.
+In general, anything starting with `stitch_results` requires manual tuning but is better for a final figure to report.

 Evaluate bed-making results from deployment: